Sonia Shah: Work

 In 2004, her book Crude: The Story of Oil was published.
 This book chronicles the story of petroleum production.
 She was later interviewed by ABC as part of their 2008 documentary with the same title as her book.
 Shah later said that she agreed to the documentary filmmaker giving the film the same name as her book and stated that it had "amazing footage" of her in it.
 The book was later published in other countries like Italy and Greece.

 In 2006, Shah published another book entitled The Body Hunters.
 This book focused on indigent patients used as test subjects by pharmaceutical companies.

 Ted.com argued that this book established Shah as a "heavy hitter in the field of investigative human rights reporting.
 The book was adapted from an article in The Nation.

 A few years later, in 2010, she published a book titled The Fever: How Malaria Has Ruled Humankind for 500,000 Years.
 This book was described by Kirkus Reviews as a sad and "sobering account" which communicated "important lessons" for readers, and the year's "most significant science book" for general readers by Cleveland.com.
 It was praised by the Washington Independent Review of Books for chronicling "the science and social impact of malaria."

 In 2016, Shah published a book about pandemics and disease entitled Pandemic: Tracking Contagions, from Cholera to Ebola and Beyond.
 The book was described as a "not fun reading, but...necessary", and a look at the "major contagious disease outbreaks of modern history."
 The New York Times was more critical, arguing that the book had "no clear focus" and superficially rehashed "the existing literature."
 The book was selected as a finalist for Los Angeles Times Book Prize in science and technology in 2017, the National Association of Science Writers Science in Society Award, and other awards.

 Her 2020 book, The Next Great Migration, describes both human migration and animal migration as a consistent pattern throughout the history of humanity and life on earth.
 It also describes the trend towards building border barriers such as the Trump Wall on the Mexico–United States border, and the harm inflicted by these structures.

 Personal life

-She lives in Baltimore with molecular ecologist Mark Bulmer and their two sons, Zakir and Kush.
+She lives in Baltimore with molecular ecologist Mark Bulmer and their two sons.
 She previously lived in North Queensland, Australia with her family.

 Shah is also politically active.
 This includes pushing the Baltimore County Council to abandon a redistricting plan and calling for more Black majority Council districts.
 Shah also criticized the county's district structure, saying it was "devised in the 1950s" and argued that it was "outdated" and did not reflect the county's current demographics.